 Stone Library and Julia's Cabin

 These were built in 1921 for Miss Julia Douglas, who became the town's first librarian.
 She stocked the shelves with surplus books sent from libraries in the East.
 This building was the town library until 1971.
 Miss Julia lived in the little cabin adjoining the library.
+These two structures, still standing today, have been converted to private residences.

 Carriage House